 Step 3: Get to know the adoptive family.

-Most domestic infant adoption today are at least semi-open, which means that after you choose the adoptive parents, you will have a chance to get to know them.
+Most domestic infant adoptions today are at least semi-open, which means that after you choose the adoptive parents, you will have a chance to get to know them.
 This helps many expectant mothers feel confident in their decision.

-What Happens if Nobody Adopts my Baby?
+What Happens if Nobody Adopts My Baby?

 Babies don’t go un-adopted in domestic infant adoption.
 At any moment, there are many more hopeful adoptive parents than prospective birth mothers.
 Adoption agencies across the country work with thousands of hopeful parents each year, and you will be able to choose a family who wants to adopt your baby.
 Even if you don’t have an adoptive family picked out when you give birth, there is still time to choose one.